llwor94/eastside-swim-school/announcements/pool-will-remain-closed-all-day-today-will-remained-closed-tomorrow-morning-stay-tuned-for-tomorrow-evening-lessons.md

 ---
-title: ' Wednesday - MORNING programs are cancelled.
-We will update regarding pm lessons by 1 PM'
+title: Closed Wednesday
 ---
-Wednesday - MORNING programs are cancelled.
-We will update regarding pm lessons by 1 PM.
+Wednesday - POOL IS CLOSED ALL DAY.
+No lessons today.